aiven/devportal/docs/products/flink/howto/slack-connector.rst

 -----------------------------------------------
 To configure Slack as the target using the Slack connector for Apache Flink, follow these steps:

-1. On the Aiven for Apache Flink service page, navigate to the **Applicatio** tab.
+1. On the Aiven for Apache Flink service page, navigate to the **Application** tab.

 2. Create a new application or select an existing application for your desired :doc:`data service integration <../howto/create-integration>`.